MMcM/parallel-ascii-kbd/README.md

 ([Schematic](https://archive.org/details/bitsavers_tec9650100awingsSep1974_20767226/page/n34/mode/1up)).
 There is no program logic on this board: it is all done with 74-series TTL.

-The keyboard connects via a DC-37 d-sub connector, with only 17 (15 distinct) signals.
+The keyboard connects via a DC-37 D-sub connector, with only 17 (15 distinct) signals.

 ### Connections ###